What Exactly Is a DAG?

 An Example of a DAG

 In addition to data moving in one direction, nodes never become self-referential.
 That is, they can never inform themselves, as this could create an infinite loop.
 So data can go from A to B to C/D/E, but once there, no subsequent process can ever lead back to A/B/C/D/E as data moves down the graph.
-Data coming from a new source, such as node G, can still lead to nodes that are already connected, but no subsequent data can be passed back into G. This is the defining quality of an acyclic graph.
+Data coming from a new source, such as node G, can still lead to nodes that are already connected, but no subsequent data can be passed back into G. This is the defining quality of a DAG.

 Why must this be true for data pipelines?
 If F had a downstream process in the form of D, we would see a graph where D informs E, which informs F, which informs D, and so on.
 It creates a scenario where the pipeline could run indefinitely without ever ending.
 Like water that never makes it to the faucet, such a loop would be a waste of data flow.
 To put this example in real-world terms, imagine the DAG above represents a data engineering story: